choyoon88/bikedisco/README.md

 email | EmailField | |

 ### Contact Model

+- Contact Model is used to populate the Contact form on Contact model.
+These data will be stored in our database when the user submits the contact form.

 | Name | Field Type | Validation |
 | :---:   | :---: | :---: |